Editor’s Note: This post was originally published November 8, 2017, and has been updated for comprehensiveness.

-Working in the Field Services industry, I encounter a lot of companies operating in a traditional manner: a steady and firm hierarchy is in place and the main focus is on internal process improvements to reduce costs and increase profits.
-And although I do understand why these companies want to tackle those issues, in my opinion a big issue – maybe the biggest! – is not being addressed in that type of organization.
+Working in the field service industry, I encounter a lot of companies operating in a traditional manner: a steady and firm hierarchy is in place and the focus is on internal process improvements to reduce costs and increase profits.
+And although I do understand why these companies want to tackle those issues, in my opinion a big problem – maybe the biggest! – is not being addressed in that type of organization.

-Before describing the “big issue” that many companies tend to overlook, a bit of background is in order.
+Before describing the “big problem” that many companies tend to overlook, some background is in order.

 Over the past few years, when I’ve visited seminars and conferences in the IT or business world, I’ve heard everyone talking about how the marketplace is changing.
 The trends I’ve observed that are driving these changes tend to fall into four major categories:

 Every company reacts differently to the challenges presented by these four trends.
-Some will merge or acquire other organizations, or they’ll reorganize, downsize, innovate, impose stricter management guidelines – you name it.
+Some will merge or acquire other organizations, reorganize, downsize, innovate, and impose stricter management guidelines.

 A Revolution in Field Services

 The problem is that while their ideas and activities might help address the challenges posed by globalization and deregulation, for example, their ideas and activities for managing change don’t address what I think is the most daunting challenge in the marketplace today: technology-savvy customers who demand better products and services at competitive prices.

 Savvy customers are everywhere – in field service, retail, hospitality, and travel industries.
 Individual consumers and business customers alike are generally well-informed and smart about competitive offerings, and they’re demanding when it comes to product quality, service and support.